microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identityprovider.md

 Configuring an identity provider in your Azure AD tenant enables new B2B guest scenarios.
 For example, an organization has resources in Microsoft 365 that need to be shared with a Gmail user.
 The Gmail user will use their Google account credentials to authenticate and access the documents.

-If it is a custom OpenIDConnect identity provider then it is represented using [openIdConnectProvider](../api/resources/openIdConnectProvider.md) resource type, which will inherit from identityProvider resource type.
+If it is a custom OpenIDConnect identity provider with OpenIDConnect as `type` then it is represented using [openIdConnectProvider](../api/resources/openIdConnectProvider.md) resource type, which will inherit from identityProvider resource type.

 ## Methods